pereznetworks/A-Course-Rating-API/README.md

     - and actual CRU db ops working
   - now back to Exceed number 3 and specifying deep pop of specific fields only

+## insertData fixed

+  - fixed the json syntax
+  - for users, using a create in a forEach loop
+    - passwords get hashed
+    - uses sample data from original project files

+  *IDEA:*
+  - use process.env set to development or production
+    - when express server started in development, insertData methods are executed
+    - when express server stopped in development, all data deleted
+    - so each time express server started in development, get fresh clean data

 ## Exceed #1: for Review Model...

   - additional validation to prevent user who owns course from reviewing that course